-I’m a big fan of Membership rewards because cards like this Gold Card make points relatively easy to earn, and because the points are relatively easy to use.
+I’m a big fan of Membership rewards because cards like this one make points relatively easy to earn and because the points are relatively easy to use.
 Add to that the fact that Amex frequently offers bonuses for transfers to its loyalty program partners, and it’s easy to see why the Membership Rewards program is so popular.

-The current welcome bonus of 60,000 points is a significant improvement on the 35,000 bonus points that this card offered for a significant period in 2020, and the fact that new cardholders are being given 6 months to earn the bonus (rather than the standard 3 months) goes a little way to offsetting the fact that the current spending requirement is higher than it has been for a few months.
+The current welcome bonus is attractive (although it’s not the best bonus we’ve seen this card offer), and the fact that new cardholders are being given 6 months to earn the bonus (rather than the standard 3 months) goes a little way to offsetting the fact that the current spending requirement is higher than it has been for a few months.

-I value Amex Membership Rewards Points at 1.5 cents each (that’s a conservative valuation based on the value I know I can get out of each point without much effort) so that values the Amex Gold Card’s welcome offer at an impressive $900.
+I value Amex Membership Rewards Points at 1.5 cents each (that’s a conservative valuation based on the value I know I can get out of each point without much effort) so that values this welcome offer at $900.

-The 4 points/dollar that the American Express Gold Card earns on dining worldwide is one of the best rates of return offered by any card on the market, and the 4 points/dollar that it earns on purchases made at US supermarkets (up to a spending cap of $25,000) makes this one of the more rewarding cards in a category that attracts a significant level of spending for most people.
+The 4 points/dollar that the card_name earns on dining is one of the better rates of return we see offered in that category, and the 4 points/dollar that it earns on purchases made at US supermarkets (up to a spending cap of $25,000 – 1 point/dollar thereafter) makes this one of the more rewarding cards in a category that attracts a significant level of spending for most people.

 Note: Purchases at big box stores like Costco and Sam’s Club will only earn 1 point/dollar.

-The Gold card also earns cardholders 3 points/dollar on spending made directly with airlines and it’s worth noting that this is a rate that can only be beaten by two other personal credit cards (the Amex Platinum Card and the Citi Prestige Card)…and both of those cards charge a considerably higher annual fee than the American Express Gold Card.
+The card_name also earns cardholders 3 points/dollar on spending made directly with airlines and it’s worth noting that this is a rate that can only be beaten by one other consumer credit card that’s open to new applicants – the Platinum Card® from American Express – and that card comes with a considerably higher annual fee than the card_name.

-Based on my valuation of Membership Rewards Points, the Amex Gold Card effectively offers cardholders a 6% rebate on dining worldwide and on spending at US supermarkets (up to $25,000) and a 4.5% rebate on purchases made directly with airlines.
+Based on my valuation of Membership Rewards Points, the card_name effectively offers cardholders a 6% rebate on dining and on spending at US supermarkets (on up to $25,000 of spending) and a 4.5% rebate on purchases made directly with airlines.
 These are rebates that most cards struggle to beat.

-The Amex Gold Card offers cardholders a credit of $10 per month which can be triggered by spending with/at the following Amex partners:
+The card_name offers cardholders a credit of $10 per month, which can be triggered by spending with/at the following Amex partners (enrollment required):

 - The Cheesecake Factory

-*Excludes Shake Shack locations in ballparks, stadiums, airports, and racetracks.
+*Excludes Shake Shack locations in ballparks, stadiums, airports, rest areas, museums, and racetracks.

 Only spending made in the United States will trigger the statement credit and while authorized users are eligible for these credits, it should be noted that only one $10 credit is available per account per month.

-Holders of the American Express Gold Card receive up to $120 in Uber Cash credits/year and these appear as $10 monthly credits in the Uber app (the card_name has to be added to the Uber App for these credits to appear).
+Holders of the card_name receive up to $120 in Uber Cash credits/year and these appear as $10 monthly credits in the Uber app (the card_name has to be added to the Uber App for these credits to appear).

-For anyone who uses Uber at least once or twice per month, this is a very useful benefit and a genuine cash saver.
-Effectively, it can drop the card’s annual fee to just $130.
+For anyone who uses Uber or Uber Eats at least once a month, this is a very useful benefit and a genuine cash saver and it can help offset some of the card’s annual fee.

-Note: Although you have to have your Amex Gold Card linked to your Uber wallet to ensure that you get the monthly credits, you don’t have to pay with the Gold card to ensure that the credits are triggered.
-I get monthly credits courtesy of my Platinum Card but I pay for all my Uber trips using my Chase Sapphire Reserve Card (which offers 3 points/dollar for all travel spending).
+Note: Although you have to have your card_name linked to your Uber wallet to ensure that you get the monthly credits, you don’t have to pay with the card to ensure that the credits are triggered.
+I get monthly credits courtesy of my Platinum Card but I pay for most of my Uber trips using my card_name.

-The Hotel Collection is a hotel booking portal run by Amex Travel and holders of the Amex Gold Card, who book a stay of 2 nights or longer through the portal, are given a $100 onsite credit.
-This credit can be used to offset spending on dining, at the spa, and on activities charged to the room during their stay.
+The Hotel Collection is a hotel booking portal run by Amex Travel and holders of the card_name who book a stay of 2 nights or longer through the portal, are given a $100 onsite credit.
+This credit can be used to offset spending on dining, at the spa, and on activities charged to the room during a stay.

 If you’re likely to need to book a stay of 2 nights or longer during your cardmember year this could be a nice benefit to have – $100 will go a long way towards buying 2 people a nice meal at a good hotel – but some caution is required.

-Essentially, the $100 credit is best used at properties where the cardholder doesn’t have elite status and where the $100 would have been spent whether or not the credit was being offered (this works particularly well at boutique hotels which, mostly, don’t have loyalty programs).
+Essentially, the $100 credit is best used at properties where the cardholder doesn’t have elite status and where the $100 would have been spent whether or not the credit was being offered (this works particularly well at boutique hotels which, for the most part, don’t have loyalty programs).

-The American Express Gold Card is a card you hold for the great earning rates that it offers and not the benefits.
-Some of the benefits that the card offers can be very useful indeed, but the Gold Card’s primary function for most cardholders is as a points earning machine.
+The card_name is a card you hold for its great earning rates and not its benefits.
+Some of the benefits that the card offers can be very useful, but its primary function for most cardholders is as a points earning machine.

-If you’re a fan of Membership Rewards (a lot of people are) and spend significant sums on dining and at supermarkets, this is almost certainly a card you should be considering – there isn’t another American Express card that can match what the Gold Card earns in those categories.
+If you’re a fan of Membership Rewards and spend significant sums on dining and at US supermarkets, this is almost certainly a card you should be considering – there isn’t another American Express card that can match what this card earns in those categories.

-Just as importantly, it’s good to remember that no other card on the market offers excellent returns on both worldwide dining and US supermarket spending – there are cards that offer great returns in one category one or the other, but not in both – and that’s a key strength that the Gold Card has.
+Just as importantly, it’s good to remember that no other card on the market offers excellent returns on both dining and US supermarket spending – there are cards that offer great returns in one category or the other, but not in both – and that’s a key strength of the card_name.